NateEag/how-i-code/content/data-preservation.rst

 beholder.
 A digital archive is just a set of ones and zeroes that could be interpreted an infinite number of ways.

-Is hardware needed to read the medium, as with an optical disk?
-If so, is there a working instance of the hardware, or at least blueprints for building one?
-Are there still usable drivers for this ancient device?
+What custom hardware is needed to read the medium?
+Is there a working instance of the hardware?
+If not, are there blueprints for building one?
+Are there still extant drivers for this ancient device, and do they work on current operating systems?
 What filesystem was used on the storage medium?
-What encodings were used for individual files - EBCDIC?
+How is the data in a given file structured?
+Even if a file's contents are just "text", how is that text encoded?
+EBCDIC?
 ASCII?
 UTF-8?
 UTF-32?
-Memory dumps from a long-lost program?

-Paper, papyrus, and scrolls, on the other hand, are known to preserve data reliably for centuries, even millenia.
+In stark contrast, ink and paper have been used to preserve data reliably for centuries, while papyrus and scrolls have lasted for millennia.

 Updating a book's contents with new information is very difficult, and for all but subtle forgeries, any layperson can see the changes - a brand-new page in a